Tirana Gay Travel

 Gay Tirana: Hotels & Where to Stay

 When booking my Tirana accommodations, I wanted a lively, local-feeling location, but also something budget-friendly.
-I chose the area right next to Park Rinia, in the southern portion of the city center.
+I chose an Airbnb next to Park Rinia, in the southern portion of the city center.
 For lower-end hotels or Airbnb rentals the total cost is roughly 35 Euros per night.

 More luxurious places are definitely affordable in this great part of town, given the most basic starts around 30 Euro.
 I’d recommend increasing your budget just a little, though!
 How many times do you get to lounge in an Albanian hotel after a day of exploration?